CF Honors Institute: A Community of Scholars

 The CF Honors Institute offers exceptionally able students the challenge and opportunity to enhance their academic talents and careers.
 Through its curriculum of enriched studies, the institute emphasizes three goals: to recognize excellence in scholarship, to reward distinguished achievement, and to direct intellectual curiosity toward continued accomplishment.

-The Honors Institute focuses attention on these areas of study: language and literature, humanities, history, science, mathematics and technology.
+The Honors Institute focuses attention on these areas of study: language and literature, humanities, history, science, social sciences, mathematics and technology.
 These honors seminars are currently offered:

 In addition, SLS 2261 Leadership Development is required for all Track I participants.